z3h4/useful-commands/RoR/Ruby/refresher.md

 ## Mixin

 - A mixin is a set of code that can be added to other classes.
+  - In Ruby, mixins are modules that we include in classes where they are needed.
 - mixin is a design pattern
 - Ruby implements the single inheritance mechanism, which means that a class can only inherit from one other class.
 We may often need to inherit from more classes.
 In Ruby, we can cover that need by using the composition over inheritance pattern.
 - This is doable by using the mixins.
 When we mix in a piece of code in another Ruby class we are adding to this class more behavior without using inheritance.